 Kim Seongryong’s 007 Lessons is a Baduk TV series that teaches you how to deal with unusual moves, overplays and trick moves.
+The presenter, Kim Seongryong, is a 9 dan professional Go player.
 This is lesson 10.

 Transcript of the video